 Will I go out on work experience?

 Courses at Highlands are about preparing you for the world of work.
 As part of your course you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.
-You will spend at least three weeks in a work placement and work towards an employability qualification.
+You will spend time in a work placement and work towards an employability qualification.

 What does this course lead on to?

-Progression is to Building Services as a part-time student and to a specialist qualification in Electrical Installation or Plumbing.
+Progression is into industry and as a part-time student studying towards a specialist qualification in Electrical Installation, Plumbing or Fabrication and Welding.

 Achieving other qualifications and gaining experience as part of the Highlands Study Programme will enable you to progress to other Advanced Technical or Vocational courses that the college offers.